-- Introduction and overview of characterizing and preparing micrometer particles
+- Introduction and overview of characterizing and preparing micrometer size particles

-- Instruction and practice in using fabricated micro tools
+- Instruction and practice in using fabricated microanalytical tools

-- Instruction and practice in preparing samples for polarized light microscopy, FTIR, and SEM
+- Instruction and practice in preparing samples for polarized light microscopy, FTIR/Raman, and EDS/SEM

-- Upon completion of this course, the student will be able to successfully isolate, mount, and handle particles sized 1-100 µm from liquids, solids, and surfaces for future analysis by PLM, IR, Raman, SEM and TEM
+- Upon completion of this course, the student will be able to successfully isolate and manipulate particles sized 1-100 µm from liquids, solids, and surfaces for future analysis by polarized light microscopy, FTIR/Raman, and EDS/SEM

-- Given a stereomicroscope and microtools, the student will be able to operate and use them effectively in sample preparation
+- The student will be able to operate and use a stereomicroscope and microanalytical tools effectively in sample preparation

-- Instructed in microtool fabrication, the student will learn how to produce tools correctly to aid in the isolation, mounting, and handling of micro particles
+- Instructed in microanalytical tool fabrication, the student will learn how to produce tools correctly to aid in the isolation, mounting, and handling of micro particles

-- Equipped with instruments, microtools, and techniques, the student will successfully isolate particles from liquids, semi-soft solids, and surfaces
+- Equipped with instruments, microanalytical tools, and techniques, the student will successfully isolate particles from liquids, semi-soft solids and surfaces

-- This course is directed towards students who would like to learn the precise methods of particle isolation, mounting, and manipulation
+- This course is directed towards students who would like to learn the precise methods of particle isolation and manipulation

 All instrumentation, materials, and supplies necessary for successful completion of this course will be provided onsite by Hooke College of Applied Sciences.